-MEST 380 | THE GULF: CULTURE AND ECONOMICS SINCE 1970 (3-0-3) Prerequisite: ENGL 102 | Upon demand
+MEST 380 | THE GULF: CULTURE AND ECONOMICS SINCE 1970 (3-0-3)

 This course looks at the modernization of the Gulf region since the withdrawal of Great Britain in 1971.
 It analyzes the advancements and the dynamics taking place in the Gulf in the political and economic sectors.